kulvait/KCT_denpy/README.md

 # denpy

-**denpy** is a Python package designed for manipulating the [DEN file format](https://kulvait.github.io/KCT_doc/den-format.html), commonly used in computed tomography.
-This package also includes modules for working with other data formats and processing tasks related to tomography.
+**denpy** is a Python package designed for manipulating the [DEN file format](https://kulvait.github.io/KCT_doc/den-format.html).
+The main module `DEN` contains functions for conversion between `DEN` and `numpy.array`.
+Other modules include functions and methods for processing computed tomographic data, DICOM files and generating Shepp-Logan phantoms.

 SSH clone
 ```bash